 Working the Steps

 A major part of recovery in any 12 step fellowship is attending meetings.
 At meetings members are able to share their experiences, thoughts and feelings with the group.
 There is never any obligation to share if you do not wish to.
 Being able to speak and be heard without interruption or comment is a powerful healing experience for many people, as is listening to others in the same way.

-To attend CoDA meetings, all you need is the willingness to work at having healthy relationships.
+To attend CoDA meetings, all you need is a desire for healthy relationships.
 This means that all kinds of people attend meetings.
 Individual members can and do have differing political, religious and other affiliations, but since these are not relevant to the business of recovery from co-dependency, no comment is made about them.
 Meetings are around one hour in length.
 You don’t have to pre-arrange to attend, just turn up.
 The number of people at each meeting varies from week to week.
 Download a pamphlet on attending your first meeting here.

 All meetings begin with an introduction which usually includes the Twelve Steps and Traditions, a welcome to newcomers, and an explanation of the format the meeting will take.
 There may be a speaker, or a reading of a Step or a topic.
 The meeting is then open for people to share their experiences, feelings and recovery with the group.

 There is no obligation to share if you do not wish to, whether you are a newcomer or a long-established member.
 Each meeting usually incorporates a collection to cover the expenses of the group (eg hire of the meeting room) but CoDA is non-profit making.
-The meeting will end with a special prayer, called the Serenity Prayer.
 After the meeting, newcomers who would like more information can use this time to have their questions answered by more established members.